Tom Price cares about government spending. Except when he doesn't.

 Former CDC director Tom Frieden tweeted out an itemization of the programs and services on the hook.
 Notable among them: $186 million stripped from efforts to prevent HIV/AIDS and other sexually transmitted diseases.

 The budget blueprint was met with fierce opposition from Democrats and a range of critics, many noting Trump's campaign pledge not to mess with Medicaid.
-But from the beginning, Price has stood out as a stalwart defender of the administration's plans.
+But from the beginning, Price stood out as a stalwart defender of the administration's plans.

 "Our goal is to fashion a budget that focuses on the things that work," he told a House committee in late March, "(a budget that) tries to decrease the areas where there are either duplications or redundancies or waste, and whether indeed we can get a larger return for the American taxpayer."